Key takeaways

 Standardize command patterns

-Create a short style guide with Hindi and English examples, consistent phrasing boosts accuracy quickly.
+Create a short style guide with Hindi and English examples.
+Consistent phrasing boosts accuracy quickly and reduces reviewer workload.

 Integrate with existing automation

-Voice complements bank feeds, OCR, and rules, not a replacement.
+Voice complements bank feeds, OCR, and rules.
+It is not a replacement for bulk processing.

 Train ledger mapping

-Feed vendor names, COA nuances, and recurring patterns, the payoff is compounding accuracy.
+Feed vendor names, chart of accounts nuances, and recurring patterns.
+The payoff is compounding accuracy over weeks and months.

 Establish governance

-Define approval routes, readback requirements, and review SLAs, especially for client work in CA firms.
+Define approval routes, readback requirements, and review SLAs.
+This matters especially for client work in CA firms.

 Scale gradually

-Roll out by transaction type, expenses first, then collections, then more complex scenarios.
-For structured adoption guidance, see the technology adoption framework for CA firms.
+Roll out by transaction type.
+Expenses first, then collections, then more complex scenarios.
+For structured adoption guidance, refer to ICAI resources on technology adoption for chartered accountant firms.

 Small, measured wins build trust faster than big bang deployments.